Moxie (film)

-Moxie, stylized as MOXiE! is a 2021 American comedy-drama film directed by Amy Poehler.
+Moxie (stylized as MOXiE!) is a 2021 American comedy-drama film directed by Amy Poehler.
 Tamara Chestna and Dylan Meyer adapted the screenplay from the 2017 novel of the same name by Jennifer Mathieu.
 It stars Hadley Robinson, Alycia Pascual-Peña, Lauren Tsai, Patrick Schwarzenegger, Nico Hiraga, and Poehler.

 The film focuses on 16-year-old Vivian (played by Hadley Robinson), who starts a feminist zine to empower the young women in her high school, as they contend with bullying, sexual harassment, and rape.

-The film was released on March 3, 2021, by Netflix and received mixed-to-positive reviews from critics.
+The film was released on March 3, 2021, by Netflix and received mixed reviews from critics.

 Plot

 Sixteen-year-old Vivian lives with her mother Lisa and attends Rockport High School.
 One day she joins her best friend Claudia at an exclusive class taught by Mr. Davies, where she notices that her classmate Seth “The Shrimp” has gotten taller and more attractive over the summer, and meets the new student, Lucy.

 Mr. Davies then begins a discussion of The Great Gatsby, a novel about a mysterious millionaire.
 Lucy criticizes it as "another tale of a rich white guy expressing sorrow over not having the woman he wants."
-The star jock Mitchell interrupts her opinion, defending the Jay Gatsby character.
+The star jock Mitchell interrupts her opinion, defending the character of Jay Gatsby.

 Later, Vivian sees Mitchell taking the soda Lucy was trying to buy, harassing her, and spitting in it.
 When Lucy reports him to Principal Shelly, she does not want to penalize Mitchell and tries to avoid getting involved.
 Through her newfound friendship with Lucy, Vivian begins to notice sexism throughout the school treated as casual.

 At home, Vivian goes through Lisa's stuff, finding her old feminist zines which inspire her.
 The next day at school, the students receive a sexist and perverse list from the jocks, which calls out many of the girls, embarrassing them, but which the boys all find "hilarious"; Mitchell calls Lucy a foul word.
 Vivian becomes inspired by her feminist mother and starts "Moxie", a zine aimed at calling out the unfair treatment of girls at the school, and empowering them to raise their concerns.

 Vivian keeps "Moxie" a secret to everyone except a few other girls who have been put down, like Lucy and Claudia.
 Seth learns that Vivian created "Moxie" and, understanding the feminist cause, is proud of her, so Vivian and Seth begin a relationship.
 Claudia, however, is less proud, and is unsure about the idea of the zine.